lwhite1/arrow-table/README.md

 # Table

+NOTE: This module is experimental and subject to change.

-Table (and MutableTable) are tabular data structures backed by Arrow arrays.
+Table and MutableTable are tabular data structures backed by Arrow arrays.
 They are similar to VectorSchemaRoot, but lack its support for batch operations.
 They also differ considerably in how array values are set.

 ## Mutation semantics

 _Table_ is (almost) entirely immutable.
 The underlying vectors are not exposed.
-The only way they could be modified is by keeping a reference to the arrays and updating those outside of the Table class.
+The only way they could be modified is by keeping a reference to the arrays and updating those outside of the Table class, which is unsafe and should be avoided.

 _MutableTable_, on the other hand, has more general mutation support than VectorSchemaRoot.
 Values of any ArrowType can be modified at any time and in any order.
-However, because it is ultimately backed by Arrow arrays, the mutation process may be relatively complex and less efficient than might be desired.
+However, because it is ultimately backed by Arrow arrays, the mutation process may be complex and less efficient than might be desired.
 Mutation is described in more detail below in the _Write Operations_ section.

 ## What's in a Table?